-Wolf: I mean, sometimes, if you think about it, it’s so… everything is so unlikely, I mean like in our case – Accept – we’re five kids from the same town as teenagers we got together and the chances of that ever… surviving all these years, and to actually becoming a band and to actually go on tour and you make records and, you know, there are so many thing that can go wrong over the years, I mean the chances of ever starting a band and being successful are [whistles] I mean it’s really, really unlikely that that ever goes through, so if, you know, somebody tells me “oh I’m starting a band!” you know, the chances I’ll talk to that same guy again in thirty years and he really has a band and makes a living with that band it’s, ahh, you know…
+Wolf: I mean, sometimes, if you think about it, everything is so unlikely, I mean like in our case – Accept – we’re five kids from the same town as teenagers we got together and the chances of that ever and surviving all these years, and to actually become a band and to go on tour and you make records and, you know, there are so many things that can go wrong over the years, I mean the chances of ever starting a band and being successful are [whistles] I mean it’s unlikely that that ever goes through, so if, you know, somebody tells me “oh I’m starting a band!” you know, the chances I’ll talk to that same guy again in thirty years, and he has a band and makes a living with that band it’s, ahh, you know…

-If I’m right you also have some common history from the early Eighties.
+If I’m right, you also have some shared history from the early Eighties.
 You did some shows together with TT Quick and Accept, right?

-So did you Wolf recognise Mark when you saw his name – ah he’s the guy from TT Quick?
+So did you Wolf recognize Mark when you saw his name – ah, he’s the guy from TT Quick?

-Wolf: No, I didn’t recognise him from that.
-I remember the name TT Quick, obviously and I always had heard there was this guy who was along the lines of Udo a little bit “da da da” and that was the extent of it but I wasn’t that familiar with TT Quick to be honest.
-But then, you know, like I said the magic moment happened when we all started jamming in the same room and we felt like “wow – there’s certain chemistry here” and you know what impressed us about it, he came in and made no fuss and took off his shirt and “Rraaa” started singing-
+Wolf: No, I didn’t recognize him from that.
+I remember the name TT Quick, obviously, and I always had heard there was this guy who was along the lines of Udo a little bit “da da da,” and that was the extent of it, but I wasn’t that familiar with TT Quick, to be honest.
+But then, you know, as I said, the magic moment happened when we all started jamming in the same room, and we felt like “wow – there’s certain chemistry here” and you know what impressed us about it, he came in and made no fuss and took off his shirt and “Rraaa” started singing-